jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 site.
 Adding new features is simple, as they either extend or modify existing ones, or bolt-on with no complications.

-What We Learned
+What I Learned
 ---------------

 ### Wordpress is not the solution

-After exploring various CMS options, we have concluded that Wordpress should no longer be our standard solution, as in most cases, it’s probably not the best tool for the job.
-In fact, the more time we spend with other systems such as Statamic, and static-site-generators (SSGs);
+After exploring various CMS options, I have concluded that Wordpress should no longer be my standard solution, as in most cases, it’s probably not the best tool for the job.
+In fact, the more time I spend with other systems such as Statamic, and static-site-generators (SSGs);
-the more we believe that Wordpress will very rarely be the best tool for our projects now, if ever.
+the more I believe that Wordpress will very rarely be the best tool for my projects now, if ever.

 ### An intelligent CSS architecture is worth it’s weight in gold.

-That’s probably not the best way to articulate what we’re trying to say, as such an architecture probably weighs next to nothing!
+That’s probably not the best way to articulate what I'm trying to say, as such an architecture probably weighs next to nothing!
 However, it can’t be denied that a considered approach to writing (S)CSS pays dividends the longer you expect a website to last.
 Having a well written